0xlkda/resume/default.md

 > In reality, my experiences have their own limitations and they were suitable for the specific circumstances at that time, with many factors involved.
 However, these experiences provided me with a broad understanding of the particular problem that needed to be solved.

 **What is your career goal?**
 > In reality, I love my family, computer, and music.
-I am excited to learn about new technologies that can solve human problems.
-I enjoy sharing my experiences and thoughts, and I strive to understand how things work at the most fundamental level.
-My aim is to use my knowledge and skills to make a positive impact in my field.
-I believe that through continuous learning and sharing, I can contribute to the advancement of technology and make a difference in the world.
+Talk to the computer, learn new concepts, tell computer to implementing concepts are my next activities.

 **What is your salary expectation?**
-> In terms of salary, I don't have a specific number in mind.
+> In terms of salary, I am always feel my time and brain power inflation compared to money.
 However, I trust that your company offers competitive compensation.
 I'm confident that you'll propose a fair salary that reflects the responsibilities of the role and my qualifications.

 **What is your workplace expectation?**
 > In reality, be real.

 **Why did you leave your previous job?**
+> HDS is a good company, my team is expert at it own pace.
+You might guessing the reason but I have my NDA.
-> Actually, I haven't left my previous job at EcomMonsters.
+> Actually, I haven't left my job at EcomMonsters.
 The business is running smoothly and only requires 1-2 hours of my time each day.
 I'm quite happy with this arrangement as it allows me to explore other opportunities while maintaining my responsibilities at EcomMonsters.

 **Why do you think you are the good fit for this project?**
 > In reality, I've analyzed your project description, and the key aspects align with my capabilities.
 If we discuss and determine that we share the same objectives, then there's no reason why I wouldn’t be a good fit.